 It's also just become clear how difficult Small Hypearthquakes is to finish...

-starts an individual cell.
+<table> starts a table, <tr> starts a row of a table and <td> starts an individual cell.
 As with most other tags inserting a slash in the appropriate place closes them off again.
 So a basic 2 row, 3 column table would be generated by:<table>

 <tr>